Joan Benedict Steiger: Personal life

-Joan Benedict Steiger's personal relationships are the basis for her one-woman show, The Loves of my Life.
+Joan Benedict Steiger's personal relationships were the basis for her one-woman show, The Loves of my Life.
 Her first marriage was to actor John Myhers, best known for his work in How to Succeed in Business Without Really Trying, and they were married from 1962 until Myhers' death in 1992.
-Benedict Steiger is also the widow of the Academy Award-winning actor Rod Steiger, whom she married October 10, 2000.
+Benedict Steiger is also the widow of the Academy Award-winning actor Rod Steiger, whom she married on October 10, 2000.
 They appeared in two films together, A Month of Sundays and the telefilm The Flying Dutchman.
 Following Rod Steiger's death in 2002, Benedict Steiger's partner was actor Jeremy Slate, a veteran of over 80 films and television shows dating back to 1959, until his death in 2006.

-Steiger lived in Malibu, California.
+Steiger lived in Malibu, California for many years.
 She died from complications of a stroke at the Cedars-Sinai Medical Center in Los Angeles, on June 24, 2024.
 She was 96.